the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

  └── Sunshine.uproject
 ```

 `Sunshine` is the working title of my project.
-Most custom systems and classes will have this as the prefix, e.g., `USunshineAssetManager`.
 It's not the final name of my game.
+I need to pick (and stick to) a working title so that I can add a prefix to all of my C++ types, e.g., `USunAssetManager`.
+This prevents conflicting with engine types.

 By the way, I use [JetBrians Rider](https://www.jetbrains.com/rider/) as my IDE, and it directly works with `.uproject`.
 That's why I don't have a Visual Studio `.sln` solution file.

-### EditorConfig
+### 3. Make an EditorConfig
 Both Visual Studio and JetBrains Rider support [EditorConfig](https://editorconfig.org/).
 By placing an `.editorconfig` file in the project's root folder, I enforce a consistent code style throughout the entire project.

 I recommend having these global rules to ensure all files are encoded and formatted the same way: